 Have you ever wondered what a magnet may do to your phone?
-Are magnets bad for phones?
-I will answer these questions and more in this brief blog post.
+I will answer that questions and I will tell you everything you need to know on this topic in this brief blog post.

 I’ve Always Been Cautious About Putting Magnets Close To My Phone:

 For as long as I can remember, I have always been cautious about putting a magnet close to my phone.

 I’m afraid that the magnet will delete all my personal data on my phone while damaging the phone in the process.

 At an early age, I was told that magnets are bad for electronic devices but do magnets pose a serious threat to our phones?
 Or am I being paranoid?
 Let’s find out what the experts have to say about this.

 Matt Newby from first4magnets says that the belief that magnets will negatively affect our electronic devices is true in regards to old electronic devices such as televisions and CRT monitors because they were sensitive to the magnetic fields.

 Newby says when placing a powerful magnet close to one of these devices the picture would get distorted but modern monitors and televisions are not susceptible to this.

 What about smartphones?
 Is it okay to put a powerful magnet next to your smartphone?
 No, and I’ll tell you why later on in this blog post.

 It all depends on how powerful the magnet is, the magnet in a magnetic phone mount isn’t powerful enough to damage a phone.